-Staying Safe While Bucking Up Wood
+Staying Safe While Bucking Up Trees: Avoiding Kickback

 It is important to inform yourself of the relevant yard safety tips whenever you undertake an outdoor project of any kind, but perhaps never more so than when using chainsaws to fell trees or buck up portions of a tree that has already been felled.

-Improvements have been made in chainsaw safety, but they are still dangerous tools that require you to be on constant alert.
+Improvements have been made in chainsaw safety, but chainsaws are still dangerous tools that require you to be on constant alert.
 Do not just think about what is likely to go wrong, anticipate what might possibly go wrong.
 This is one instance where paranoia is healthy.

-Its force is such that it will knock out a lens from the frame of one's glasses.
+Dressing properly for the job is one significant step to take in chainsaw safety.
+Protective eyewear is essential.
+People have often had a wood chip fly out at them like a bullet when cutting into a tree with a chainsaw, right at one of their eyes.
+Its force is such that it will knock out a lens from the frame of your glasses.
 Imagine the eye damage it would cause to someone not wearing glasses!
 But goggles are even better than glasses, as they protect your eyes from debris approaching from the side.

-In addition to goggles, chainsaw operators commonly wear steel-toed boots, hard hats, protective ear muffs (chainsaws are very loud) and heavy work gloves.
+In addition to goggles, chainsaw operators commonly wear steel-toed boots, hard hats, protective ear muffs (chainsaws are very loud), and heavy work gloves (the pros also wear chaps to protect their legs).
 Do not wear loose-fitting clothing, dangling jewelry, or anything else that could become caught in the chain of the saw.

-Incidentally, this definition of the term, "buck up" is so specialized that relatively few people know it.
+The forestry/DIY definition of the term, "buck up" is so specialized that relatively few people know it.
 It has another definition that is more commonly used when people are not talking about cutting wood:

-- (As an intransitive verb:) to become encouraged, to cheer up.
+- (As an intransitive verb:) to become encouraged, to cheer up

-- (As a transitive verb:) to raise the morale of.
+- (As a transitive verb:) to raise the morale of